 Where you can work?

-- Your authorization will be updated in the AU/ISSS record.
+Come into the ISSS office.
+An advisor will verify your eligibility and enter your authorization in the myau.american.edu system.
 This process takes only a few minutes for ISSS to complete.
 This must be updated each semester.

 For how long is the approval effective?